Troubleshoot content delivery

 - Check your activity or campaign code carefully.
 A typo or other error could cause the expected content not to display.

-- Use mboxTrace or mboxDebug to troubleshoot the mbox.
+- Use mboxTrace or mboxDebug to troubleshoot the Target request.

-- Use the Adobe Experience Cloud Debugger, an easy-to-use tool that provides much of the same information as mboxDebug, to troubleshoot the mbox.
+- Use the Adobe Experience Cloud Debugger, an easy-to-use tool that provides much of the same information as mboxDebug, to troubleshoot the Target request.

 Retrieve the Authorization Token to Use With Debugging Tools